-The five men – Samuel Barcons (listed on his death certificate as Sam Barcons Betz), Nick Kemanos (listed on his death certificate as “Nick Krivoworzy”), Haraska Garason, John Fedotoff (identified on his death certificate as “Supposed John Oyech”), and Mishka Titoff – lived near one another in the Russian immigrant community in the Hill District and worked in the steel mills.
+The five men were Samuel Barcons (listed on his death certificate as Sam Barcons Betz), Nick Kemanos (listed on his death certificate as “Nick Krivoworzy”), Haraska Garason, John Fedotoff (identified on his death certificate as “Supposed John Oyech;” also identified as Ohetch, Tusch, and Tush), and Mishka Titoff.

-In a scene right out of the movies – the Great Castle Shannon Bank Robbery – in the middle of the day of May 14, 1917, the five men drove a late model touring car from Pittsburgh to Castle Shannon, entered the bank, and began firing.
+In a scene right out of the movies – the Great Castle Shannon Bank Robbery – in the middle of the day of Monday, May 14, 1917, the five men, their inhibitions dulled by alcohol, drove a late model touring car from Pittsburgh to Castle Shannon.
+After parking a half mile away and leaving Kemanos behind the wheel, the other four men entered the bank and began firing.
 Two bank tellers, Daniel H.A.
-McLean and Frank W. Erbe, were killed.
+McLean and Frank W. Erbe, were killed when they returned fire.
 The robbers fled with $17,000.

-As they fled, armed citizens chased them with guns blazing in a remarkable vigilante episode.
-Under fire, Fedotoff committed suicide.
-Barcons was pursued and cornered, at which point he attempted suicide by shooting himself in the head, but survived.
-Titoff and Garason escaped and were never apprehended (without any reliable idea of their names, it is impossible to trace them).
-Kemanos was apprehended and beaten; some wanted to lynch him on the spot.
+Hearing the gunshots, nearby residents armed themselves.
+As the robbers fled, armed citizens chased them with guns blazing in a remarkable vigilante episode.
+Under fire, Fedotoff, overweight and unable to stay ahead of his pursuers, committed suicide.
+Barcons, who had fled with Fedotoff, was cornered in the woods, at which point he attempted suicide by shooting himself in the head, but survived.
+Town residents beat and threatened to lynch him.
 Police had yet to arrive.

 Proceeding to trial, Barcons and Kemanos asked to be tried separately.
 After his trial had begun in December 1917, Barcons decided to plead guilty.
 His plea was accepted and his crime was fixed as first-degree murder on December 12.
 He was sentenced to death on February 1, 1918.

-Kemanos, who claimed he was an unwitting and unarmed accomplice, was tried separately for each of the two murders.
+Kemanos, who claimed with some evidence that he was an unwitting and unarmed accomplice, was tried separately for each of the two murders.
 On December 16, 1917, he was acquitted of McLean’s murder after the jury refused to find him guilty of first-degree murder, its only available charge.

-On February 7, 1918, after seven days of jury deliberations, he was convicted of first-degree murder for killing Erbe.
+On February 7, 1918, after seven days of jury deliberations, during which the judge refused to accept an initial jury verdict of guilty with a recommendation for mercy, a clearly reluctant jury convicted him of first-degree murder for killing Erbe.
 He was sentenced to death on May 30, 1918.

 Desperate to avoid execution, Kemanos offered himself to military service in the Great War.
 He also appealed his conviction, arguing his consecutive murder trials constituted double jeopardy.